A defiant Cuomo derides investigation that led to his resignation as a ‘political firecracker’ in farewell speech

 Cuomo also thanked his staff and family, saying, “Public service is a family affair.”

-Cuomo did not delve into the specifics of James’s report as he opened his remarks Monday.
+He did not delve into the specifics of James’s report as he opened his remarks Monday.

 “There will be another time to talk about the truth and ethics of the recent situation involving me,” he said.
 “But let me say now that when government politicizes allegations and the headlines condemn without facts, you undermine the justice system.
-And that doesn’t serve women and it doesn’t serve men or society.”
+And that doesn’t serve women, and it doesn’t serve men or society.”

-Cuomo said he was proud of his record as a progressive governor, ticking off several accomplishments, including bringing the coronavirus caseload down in New York.
+Cuomo said he was proud of his record as governor, listing several accomplishments, including reducing the coronavirus caseload in New York.

 “Please don’t forget what we learned together last year and don’t forget what we accomplished,” he said.
 “We went from the highest infection rate in the nation to the lowest.”

-The legislative investigation was looking at issues beyond the alleged sexual harassment, including Cuomo’s handling of the coronavirus pandemic in nursing homes, claims that he arranged preferential virus testing to friends and family members, and reports that he used state resources to write a book.
+In part of his speech, he gave advice to his successor, who has not appeared with him at public briefings and has barely spoken to Cuomo in recent years.
+Cuomo’s handling of the pandemic — once heralded as an antidote to President Donald Trump — has come under investigative scrutiny in recent months, and a federal probe into how his administration tallied nursing home deaths continues.

-Josh Dawsey and Michael Scherer contributed to this report
+Michael Scherer contributed to this report.